-The Richard T. Liddicoat Gemological Library and Information Center located at GIA's Carlsbad campus and world headquarters is the largest library of its kind housing a growing collection of over 65,000 books, 1,000 periodical titles in various languages and 2,000 videos and other media.
-Students at New York's campus have access the Library's reference service and online resources.
+The Richard T. Liddicoat Gemological Library and Information Center is the largest library of its kind housing a growing collection of over 65,000 books, 1,000 periodical titles in various languages and 2,000 videos and other media.
+The collections cover topics on gemstones, minerals, lapidary, geology, mineralogy, jewelry manufacturing and history and are searchable in the Library's Online Public Access Catalog (OPAC) via the library's section of the GIA website www.GIA.edu/library.